reallyreadit/dev-env/readme.md

     Setup of these directories is currently a manual process not covered in this guide.
 Not required for development use except for testing of the script update functionality.
 ## Reverse-Proxy Web Server
 This setup guide uses nginx but any web server capable of acting as a reverse-proxy and serving static content will work.
 The directories and commands are for macOS and will need to be modified for other operating systems.
-1. Install nginx using Macports or Homebrew
+1. Install nginx using Macports or Homebrew.
+Macports installation is as follows:

+    1. Install Macports: https://www.macports.org/install.php The installer should add `/opt/local/bin` and `/opt/local/sbin` to your `PATH`.
+	 2. Install nginx: `sudo port install nginx`
+	 3. Start nginx: `sudo port load nginx`
+	 4. Verify nginx is installed and running by visiting http://127.0.0.1
 2. Copy the `dev.readup.com.cer` and `dev.readup.com.key` files in the `ssl` directory to `/etc/ssl`
 3. Create a custom nginx configuration file at `/opt/local/etc/nginx/readup-server.conf` with the following content:
     ```